AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 <!-- How to Contribute -->
 ## How to Contribute to Appflowy
-<p>Appflowy is managed via GitHub, a popular Content Management/Version Control Application.
-You'll need a GitHub account to get started for the same.
-We recommend getting used to GitHub's features and functions, especially Git and GitHub Workflows, before starting with contributions.</p>
+<p>Appflowy is managed via GitHub, a popular version control system.
+You'll need a GitHub account to get started.
+We recommend getting familiar with GitHub's features, especially GitHub Workflows, before starting with contributions.</p>

 ### How to Connect with the Team
 <p>The best ways to connect with the team are via Discord and GitHub. </p>

 1. Discord
-  - Create a Discord account, and join the [Appflowy Community Server](https://discord.com/invite/9Q2xaN37tV).
-The server is full of creative individuals from all over the world, who are always ready to help you out, so do not be afraid to ask questions!
+  - Create a Discord account, and join the [Appflowy Community Server](https://discord.com/invite/9Q2xaN37tV), don't be afraid to ask questions!
   - Start of by introducing yourself in the <b>Intro's</b> section.
 Read carefully through the <b>welcome</b> Section to better abide by the server's rules and regulations.
-  - Have a look around!
-Feel free to ask any prevalent questions to any member of the Appflowy Team or Appflowy Contributor's by sending a message with a tag (<b>@AppFlowy Team </b>) for the same.
+  - If you have any questions, tag the Appflowy Team or Appflowy Contributor's by sending a message with a tag (<b>@AppFlowy Team </b>) for the same.

 ![image](https://user-images.githubusercontent.com/70965472/237025457-bf33e70d-8fbd-4bea-a25e-f1d0ea2147bf.png)
 *Welcome Page - Appflowy Dicord Server*